 I prefer working in clear resin.
 The Formlabs resin allows me to print down to 25 microns.
 It allows me to light up sections if I wish to, but also at 25 microns I get prints clear enough.
 With an additional coating of clear spray, you can make the object look like it’s made out of glass or is transparent enough to use as windows.

 The Formlabs clear resin does not need to be UV set.
 It only needs to be given an IPA wash after 3D printing, and it is good to go.

-4. How much of clear resin did you use on Serenity model?
+4. How much clear resin did you use for 3D printing Firefly spaceship?

-5. What is the size of your Serenity ship?
+5. What is the size of your Serenity ship model?

 It is approximately eight and a half inches long.

-6. How many hours did it take you to 3D print this vessel?
+6. How many hours did it take you to 3D print the Serenity spaceship?

-It took approximately 55.33 hours.
-The reason I say “approximately” is that I know in many situations the actual printing time exceeds the time that the printer says it’s going to take to print.
+It took approximately 55.33 hours to bring the Firefly Serenity ship to life.
+The reason I say “approximately” is that I know in many situations the actual printing time exceeds the time that the 3D printer says it’s going to take to print.

 7. You experienced some challenges while doing the project.
 Did you find a way to replace the broken antennas?

 8. How did you manage to put the tiny windows in place?
-And overall, how easy or difficult the model assembly was?
+And overall, how easy or difficult the Firefly Serenity model assembly was?